 The Federal Long-Term Strategic Vision for Sustainable Development mentions: “Since an inclusive society wants to promote the well-being of every individual, it will be essential to combat poverty and social inequalities” (introduction of the challenge "A society promoting social cohesion" Belgian Official Gazette, 08/10/2013).

 As income inequality in Belgium is low compared to other EU Member States and has remained stable since 2004, it can be assumed that, in order to contribute to the challenge of the Federal policy vision and the SDG target, the Gini index, as a measure of income inequality, should not increase.

-International comparison: the Gini index for the EU28 fluctuates around 30.7 between 2010 and 2017.
-The last available figure is 30.7 for 2017.
-Belgium systematically scores lower than the EU28 average: the income inequality in Belgium is thus lower.
-When Member States are divided into three groups, Belgium is part of the group that performs best in 2017.
+International comparison: the Gini index for the EU27 fluctuates around 30.5 between 2010 and 2018.
+Belgium systematically scores lower than the EU27 average: the income inequality in Belgium is thus lower.
+When Member States are divided into three groups, Belgium is part of the group that performs best in 2018.

 UN indicator: the selected indicator does not correspond to any monitoring indicator for the SDGs but is related to target 10.4.
 The Gini index reflects the degree of income inequality, which is determined in particular by fiscal, wage and social protection policies.

 SDGs, Sustainable Development Goals: United Nations (2015), Transforming our world: the 2030 Agenda for Sustainable Development.
 Resolution adopted by the General Assembly on 25 September 2015, document A/RES/70/1.

 Indicators: United Nations (2017), Work of the Statistical Commission pertaining to the 2030 Agenda for Sustainable Development.
 Resolution adopted by the General Assembly on 6 July 2017, document A/RES/71/313.